Pungyeon/custom-tags-article/README.md

 invalid field (int::BirthYear) 0 != ^(19|20)\d\d$
 ```

-And if we change the value of `BirthYear` to something valid (within this century), our validator will stop complaining :party: There are of course many other cases we are not accounting for, but for now, we will put our validator on the shelf and move on to something else.
+And if we set the value of `BirthYear` values (remember the `Person` in `Friends`) to something valid (within this century), our validator will stop complaining :party: There are of course many other cases we are not accounting for, but for now, we will put our validator on the shelf and move on to something else.

 ### Config Tag
 So, now that we have seen that we can validate our struct field values via. our tags, how about we have a look at using struct tags for *setting* the values of our struct fields?
 Let's try to make a struct tag, in which we can specify the environment variable which should populate the value of our config parameter.
 This is a pretty common use-case and something that has been done many times before, but let's try doing this ourselves, to see what it involves.